Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 We discard any timing comparison against Approach 1 initialization loop as it uses some syntax sugar to initialize a JS array which can be very easily optimized, cached and JIT or AOT compiled to reach near native performance.
 However the difference between JS populating HEAP32 and the C++ or C# container gives us a very reliable result, as the population of the 4MB array requires JS to call the container method a million times per iteration loop with only one argument.

-The difference discussed above and [this little piece of testing code](https://github.com/Devsh-Graphics-Programming/JS-WASM-interop-benchmark/blob/214f2483ad0aa73d55ff576887e62cc91f0c622a/Benchmark/Benchmark.CS/Client/Pages/TestHeapAllocation.razor#L15) give us a 83-82 _microsecond_ overhead for invoking a C# static method.
+The difference discussed above and [this little piece of testing code](https://github.com/Devsh-Graphics-Programming/JS-WASM-interop-benchmark/blob/214f2483ad0aa73d55ff576887e62cc91f0c622a/Benchmark/Benchmark.CS/Client/Pages/TestHeapAllocation.razor#L15) give us a 83-82 _microsecond_ overhead for invoking a C# static method, probably due to JSON serialization of arguments.

 The difference discussed and the difference between C++ WASM only initialization and JS populating the C++ container give us an overhead of about 118-120 _nanoseconds_ for invoking a C++ function.

+You might notice that the execution of the C# benchmark is faster than C++ when the JS has already populated the container, this is because Mono does not JSON serialize the `DotNetObjectReferece` of the container and the method which runs the benchmark takes no arguments so JSON serialization is skipped.
+Meanwhile C++ uses `Module.ccall` which always copies the arguments to a `malloc`ed section of the WASM Heap in the JS prelude of the WASM function call, the previously calculated overhead in the order of ~100ns is very similar to the cost of a small `malloc` call on a native platform.
+Any futher gains in perf may be explained by the C# WASM module generated via C# compiler's AOT upon publishing being large enough (6mb due to Mono runtime getting statically linked) to prompt V8 to cache its WASM AOT to Native compilation.

 To put things into perspective, a single C# method invoke is about as expensive as a GPU Kernel/ComputeShader launch/dispatch, while a C++ method invoke is on the order of a single byte `malloc` or a kernel call (mutex lock, getpid, etc.).
 The difference is tens of thousands of function calls vs tens of millions ona  Ryzen 7 3800x, which becomes very pronounced when you want to do something on a low power device or at high FPS such as scrolling content for reading or rendering VR/XR.